alemart/encantar-js/docs/faq.md

 | Suitable for proprietary works | No | **Yes** |

 <div style="text-align:center" markdown>
-!!! tip "The Commercial Edition is great for:"
+!!! info "The Commercial Edition is great for:"

     💼 **Agencies** requiring brand control.